slaclab/trace/docs/y_axes.md

 ## Hiding Axes

 Users have the option to hide/show Y-Axes on the plot using the checkbox in the second to last column.
 By hiding a Y-Axis, all curves attached to that axis will be hidden as well.

+## Moving Traces

+Users are able to move a trace from one y-axis to another by